scadaperspective/LogBookKonniMac/README.md

 Rick doing a stella job as usual but it needs a tree tweak, then it compiles but crashes as does the flatpack when you click the icon on macOS

-Hashing the flatpack dylib and Rick's one they differ (Where have we seen this before? sigh)
+Hashing the flatpack dylib and Rick's one differ

-Looks to be lots of goodness in the dependancies tree and the cmake scripting.

-the texfonts open up a tin of worms on possible missing dependencies but it compiles fine

 After Installing a working Plugin
 =================================